Two-platoon system: Birth of two-platoon football

-Michigan lost the game 28–7, but Crisler's use of eight players who played only on offense, eight who played only on defense, and three that played both, impressed Blaik enough for him to adopt it for his own team.
 Blaik, a former soldier himself, coined the "platoon" terminology in reference to the type of military unit.
 Between 1946 and 1950, Blaik's two-platoon teams twice finished the season ranked second in the Associated Press polls and never finished lower than 11th.
+By 1949, the "Army two-platoon system" had gained wide use among those college teams with ample manpower resources.
+Rules at that time permitted unlimited substitution whenever the ball changed hands or when the clock was stopped, but allowed only limited substitution with a running clock.